-David Webb Tiger Ring with Emeralds and Diamonds
+From the Beladora Archives: David Webb Tiger Ring with Emeralds and Diamonds

 For the Chinese, color has specific meaning and often corresponds to elements.
 Black represents water, while red, a hue strongly linked to China, symbolizes fire.
 Earrings and a necklace from Cartier’s Le Baiser du Dragon collection weave in onyx and ruby beads amid diamonds as nods to the importance of these colors in Chinese tradition.